supernets/hardfiles/README.md

 ## Credits
 - 🚀 **delorean**, our Senior Director of IRC Diplomacy & SuperNets Brand Strategy 🌐 for developing hardfiles.
-- 🤝 **hgw7**, our  Principal Designer of Digital Aquariums & Rare Fish Showcases 🐠 for branding the product.
+- 🤝 **hgw**, our  Principal Designer of Digital Aquariums & Rare Fish Showcases 🐠 for branding the product.
 - 💼 **acidvegas**, our Global Director of IRC Communications 💬 for funding the project 💰.

 ___